dustinpfister/blog_posts/_posts/js-array-sort.md

 // [ 1, 2, 3, 4, 5, 6, 7, 8 ]
 ```

-An Array of strings will be sorted by alphabetic order.
+When it comes to an Array of strings that will be sorted by way of alphabetic order when it comes to built in sorting.

 ```js
 var arr = ['c','b','a','d'];